 Wright vs CodeWizardsHQ

-Wright vs CodeWizardsHQ: An Honest Comparison
+Wright vs CodeWizardsHQ: Honest Comparison (2026)

 CodeWizardsHQ is a real coding school: live classes, a leveled curriculum, and a teacher who knows your kid.
 Wright is not a coding class at all.
 The choice is between learning to code on a schedule and shipping one real thing.